 In this section

-Applicants to the linked PgDip/MSc (part-time) programme should hold:
+Applicants to the linked PgDip/MSc (full-time) programme should hold:

 (1) an Honours or non-Honours degree from a University of the United Kingdom or the Republic of Ireland, or from a recognised national awarding body, or from an institution of another country which is recognised as being of an equivalent standard; or